 Spiders found in Missouri are American house spiders, crab spiders, orb web weavers, wolf spiders and jumping spiders.
 The brown recluse and black widow are also found in the state, and though they are pretty docile their venom is powerful.
 The Missouri tarantula is the state’s only tarantula, but it is peaceable and its venom isn’t life-threatening.
 The Daddy long legs is not really a spider, for it has neither fangs nor venom.

-Other arthropods found in Missouri are centipedes, millipedes, crayfish, isopods and amphipods.
+Other arthropods found in Missouri are centipedes, ticks, millipedes, crayfish, isopods and amphipods.

 Missouri is a paradise for fish as well as the people who want to catch them.
 One of those fish is the lake sturgeon, which is endangered in Missouri due to overfishing.
 It’s found at the bottom of lakes or wide rivers.
 The bowfin, which is native to Missouri, is often mistaken for the snakehead, which is not.
 Both fish can breathe air.
 Other fish are suckers, quillbacks and buffalos which are given their name because they have a hump.
 Other Missouri fish are redhorses, sunfish, darters and bluegill, different species of bass, walleye, sauger and crappie.
 Species of carp were introduced or escaped from fish farms and are now invasive.

 Missouri has chubs and minnows, pikes, pickerel, muskellunge and different species of catfish, including bullheads and madtoms.
 There are also gars, including the alligator gar and the longnose gar.
 Rainbow and brown trout can be found in lakes, rivers and streams, and the rainbow trout can be found beneath dams.